fredhutchio/scRNAseq/scRNAseq_class1_make_CDS.md

 ## The CDS object
 Now that we have a CDS object, let's get familiar with it!

-We can see the object is of
+We can see the object is made up of the following multidimensions components:
 - class: cell_data_set
-- dimensions are n rows (genes) and m columns (cells)
+- dimensions: n rows (genes) and m columns (cells)
+- metadata: version of CDS object
+- assays: the types of measurements made for the cells, in this case we just have UMI counts
+- rownames: gene names
+- rowData names: column names from gene input
+- colnames: cell ID names, in this case they are the actual unique cell barcodes
+- colData names: column names from cell metadata input,
+- reducedDimNames: once you run dimension reductions (e.g. PCA, tSNE, UMAP), the values for those reduced dimensions will be stored here
+- spikeNames:  ?
--
+- altExpNames: ?
 ```{r}
 cds_obj
 ```